 And of course, heavy in amoral manipulation tactics.

-Absolutely recommended to anyone who’s interested in seduction, power dynamics, psychology, and manipulation.
+Recommended to anyone interested in seduction, power dynamics, psychology, and manipulation.